shoppingflux/php-sdk/docs/order.md

 Here are the available criteria at your disposal :
 - `page` : the page to retrieve or start from
 - `limit` : the number of item per page you want to retrieve (up to a maximum define by the API)
-- `filters` : an array of filter to filter orders by certain attributes
+- `filters` : an array of filters to filter orders by certain attributes
     - `status` : filter order by their status, multiple status are allowed.
 Status available are : created, waiting_store_acceptance, refused, waiting_shipment, shipped, cancelled, refunded, partially_refunded, partially_shipped